Vheissu/hive-stream/README.md

 const ss = new Streamer();

-// Kickstart the streamer to watch the Hive blockchain ss.start();

 // Watch for all custom JSON operations ss.onCustomJson((op, { sender, isSignedWithActiveKey }, blockNumber, blockId, prevBlockId, trxId, blockTime) => {
   // React to custom JSON operations